Announcing DuckDB 0.9.0

 Struct Auto-Casting.
 Previously the names of struct entries were ignored when determining auto-casting rules.
 As a result, struct field names could be silently renamed.
 Starting with this release, this will result in an error instead.

-CREATE TABLE structs(s STRUCT(i INT));
+CREATE TABLE structs(s STRUCT(i INTEGER));

 INSERT INTO structs VALUES ({'k': 42});